theAvocadorable/stockWebScripts/PleaseREADME.md

 Phase 3: The Neural NET
 - Just two models used, Support Vector and Linear Regression.
 I had fun with them.

+Phase 4: The execution
+- At this time I have decided not to publish these files, as the automate logging into my share account.
+They would be super different for different share accounts used.
+Plus I'd rather not give too much personal information away, considering the script is still running on my account.
+But the script basically reads in from the text file every half minute and uses test1.py principles to either buy, sell or do nothing.
+I clearly have faith in my code, as I am willing to give it controll of my account.
+ANyway, goodluck!